Atlantic slave trade: European activity

-After the success of Portugal and Spain in the slave trade other European nations followed.
-In 1530, an English merchant from Plymouth, William Hawkins, visited the Guinea Coast and left with a few slaves.
-In 1564, Hawkin's son John Hawkins, sailed to the Guinea Coast and his voyage was supported by Queen Elizabeth I. John later turned to piracy and stole 300 Africans from a Spanish slave ship after failures in Guinea trying to capture Africans as most of his men died after fights with the local Africans.
+Historian John Thornton remarks, "the actual motivation for European expansion and for navigational breakthroughs was little more than to exploit the opportunity for immediate profits made by raiding and the seizure or purchase of trade commodities".
+Using the Canary Islands as a naval base, Europeans moved their activities down the west coast of Africa, performing raids in which slaves would be captured to be sold in the Mediterranean.
+Although initially successful, "it was not long before African naval forces were alerted to the new dangers, and the Portuguese [raiding] ships began to meet strong and effective resistance", with the crews of several being killed by African sailors, whose boats were better equipped at traversing the west-central African coasts and river systems.
+From 1460 to 1500, the removal of Africans increased as Portugal and Spain built forts along the coast of West Africa.
+The enslaved Africans worked as domestic servants, artisans, and farmers.
+Other Africans were taken to work the sugar plantations on the Azores, Madeira, and the Canary and Cape Verde islands.
+Europeans participated in African enslavement for religious, labour, and profit motives.

-As historian John Thornton remarked, "the actual motivation for European expansion and for navigational breakthroughs was little more than to exploit the opportunity for immediate profits made by raiding and the seizure or purchase of trade commodities".
-Using the Canary Islands as a naval base, Europeans, at the time primarily Portuguese traders, began to move their activities down the western coast of Africa, performing raids in which slaves would be captured to be later sold in the Mediterranean.
-Although initially successful in this venture, "it was not long before African naval forces were alerted to the new dangers, and the Portuguese [raiding] ships began to meet strong and effective resistance", with the crews of several of them being killed by African sailors, whose boats were better equipped at traversing the west-central African coasts and river systems.
+Ivana Elbl says that "although slaves were the most common merchandise in the Portuguese-dominated opening period of the seaborne trade between Europe and Africa, relatively little conclusive information is available on their overall numbers."
+She has attempted to reconstruct annual export volumes for the period 1450–1521 from contemporary records including customs registers of the Portuguese Crown and trade ledgers, and gives an estimated total volume of this early Atlantic Slave Trade as an average of 2,164 slaves shipped per year and a total of 155,800 for the period.

-Nzinga of Ndongo and Matamba fought against the expansion of the Portuguese Empire and their slave trade in a thirty-year war in present-day Angola.
+Established in Ghana by the Swedish African Company, Cape Coast Castle was built in 1653 as a trading post that later expanded to other European nations.

-By 1494, the Portuguese king had entered agreements with the rulers of several West African states that would allow trade between their respective peoples, enabling the Portuguese to "tap into" the "well-developed commercial economy in Africa ... without engaging in hostilities".
-"Peaceful trade became the rule all along the African coast", although there were some rare exceptions when acts of aggression led to violence.
+By 1494, the Portuguese king had entered agreements with the rulers of West African states that allowed trade, enabling the Portuguese to connect with the "well-developed commercial economy in Africa ... without engaging in hostilities".
+"Peaceful trade became the rule all along the African coast", although there were exceptions when aggression led to violence.
 For instance, Portuguese traders attempted to conquer the Bissagos Islands in 1535.